Towards Unified Multimodal Misinformation Detection in Social Media: A Benchmark Dataset and Baseline: Conclusion

 \section{Conclusion}

-In this work, we tackle the challenge of detecting both human-crafted and AI-generated multimodal misinformation.
-We introduce OmniFake, a large-scale benchmark of ~127K samples, and propose UMFDet, a unified detection framework that combines a VLM backbone, a Category-aware MoE adapter, and an attribution chain-of-thought mechanism.
-Through extensive experiments, we demonstrate that UMFDet achieves robust and generalized performance, surpassing specialized baselines and providing a practical solution for real-world multimodal deception detection.
+In this work, we tackle multimodal misinformation spanning both human-crafted and AI-generated manipulations.
+We introduce OmniFake, a 98K-sample benchmark covering five categories: \emph{Real}, \emph{Human-crafted}, \emph{Vision Manipulation}, \emph{Text Manipulation}, and \emph{Mixed Manipulation}.
+We propose UMFDet, a unified detection framework that combines a VLM backbone, a Category-aware MoE adapter, an expert-wise discriminative regularization mechanism, and cross-modal consistency alignment to enhance the experts' capability of modeling category-specific cues and image--text semantic correlations.
+Extensive experiments demonstrate that UMFDet achieves robust and generalizable performance, surpassing specialized baselines and providing a practical solution for unified multimodal misinformation detection.